artandmath/AssetManager/README.md

     False
 )
 ```
-Open AssetManager in Nuke from Windows:Custom:Asset Manager
+Open AssetManager in Nuke from Windows:Custom:Asset Manager.

-Hover cursor over the first text field for schema syntax.
+Hover cursor over the first text field for syntax to build a schema that matches your file system.

-Open the example nukescript for schema examples.
+Open the AssetManagerDemo.nk nukescript for syntax examples.

 To disable color on the tokens and to disable the override field above the tokens, add the following environment variables with empty stirngs:
 ```bash